diegodoumecq/joymap/README.md

 A Javascript Gamepad browser API wrapper

 For the simple cases use [the browser API](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API/Using_the_Gamepad_API).
-Otherwise, continue reading
+Otherwise, continue reading.

 ### How to install